Anoncoin/anoncoin-website/wiki/How_to_install_Anoncoin.md

 ---
-title: How to install Anoncoin
+title: How to install Anoncoin on Windows
 permalink: /How_to_install_Anoncoin/
 ---